dartmouth-cs52-20S/workshop-deployment/README.md

 Magic happens on port 8080...
 ```
 The server is running but how do you access the website?
 What port should we use to see the website?
-Despite the "magic" happening, the client is actually not exposing any ports so we need to re-run the docker run a command to publish ports.
+Despite the "magic happening," the client is actually not exposing any ports so we need to re-run the docker run a command to publish ports.
 We will also detach our container from terminal, so we can close the terminal and keep our container running.
 Try ```docker run -p 8800:8080 -d --name bulletin mshakeel1/node-bulletin-board-ex```.
 The ```-d``` option detaches the container (ensures that the container runs in the background and does not take up space in our terminal).
 The --name option gives the container a name to make it easy to refer to it later.
 The -p option (short for --publish) asks Docker to forward traffic incoming on the host's port 8800, to the container's port 8080.
 Containers have their own ports, so if you want to reach one from the host computer, you have to forward traffic to it with the -p option.
 We can see the port that the website is hosted at by running ```docker port bulletin```.
 In this case, our container's name is "bulletin" as we specified in the command, but for a general container you would use ```docker port YOUR_CONTAINER_NAME```.

 Since we are using Docker Playground, we can navigate to the port by clicking on the hyperLinks associated with the Port at the top of the Plaground.
 A hyperlink should appear for the "8800" port.
 If it doesn't, click on "Open Port" at the top of the screen and type: 8800.
 Click "ok".
 You should be led to the bulletin board application that looks like this:
 ![](https://i.imgur.com/LrJ2fXE.jpg)

 Voila!
-You just ran a web application that depends on Node.js, Bootstrap, ejs, and other dependencies, without having to download them yourself!
+You just ran a web application that depends on Node.js, Bootstrap, ejs, and other dependencies, without having to download them yourself! p

 Once you have viewed the application, you can stop the container by running ```docker stop bulletin```.